Watford City, North Dakota: Geography

 Watford City is in western North Dakota, in central McKenzie County.
 U.S. Route 85 and North Dakota Highway 200, running concurrently, pass south and west of the city on a bypass.
-Williston is 46 mi to the northwest, and Interstate 94 at Belfield via US 87.
+Williston is 46 mi to the northwest, and Interstate 94 is at Belfield via US 85.
 North Dakota Highway 23 has its western terminus in Watford City and leads east 49 mi to New Town.

-According to the United States Census Bureau, the city has a total area of 8.994 sqmi, of which 8.915 sqmi are land and 0.079 sqmi, (0.88%) is water.
+According to the United States Census Bureau, the city has a total area of 8.994 sqmi, of which 8.915 sqmi are land and 0.079 sqmi (0.88%) is covered by water.
 Cherry Creek, a tributary of the Little Missouri River, flows through the east side of the city.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-According to the Köppen Climate Classification system, Watford City has a humid continental climate, abbreviated "Dfb" on climate maps.
+According to the Köppen climate classification, Watford City has a humid continental climate, Dfb on climate maps.
 The wettest time of year is late spring to early summer; winter is the driest season.
 Temperature variation between seasons is significant.